-Florida Supercon reserves the right to deem a costume as unacceptable and request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.
+Florida Supercon reserves the right to deem a costume as unacceptable and to request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.

 If your costume hinders your vision or movement in any way, you should have a friend, or “handler”, with you at all times who can move and see freely.
 Leashes are permitted; however, if you are wearing the collar, you must be holding the handle.
-Leashes should not be extended between two or more people, as this causes an issue for the other patrons.
+Leashes should not be held between two or more people, as this causes an issue for the other patrons.

 Masks are allowed however, security and staff may ask you to remove your mask at any time, for any reason for identification purposes.

 No public exposure.
 No flashing.
 Florida State law says that a violation of public decency laws has occurred when the genitals, buttocks, or breasts are exposed to public view for any reason.
 You must wear shoes at all times (no bare feet) for safety purposes, not even funny boxers would be allowed.